-This country-specific Q&A provides an overview to Employment & Labour Law laws and regulations that may occur in Thailand.
+This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Thailand.

 Does an employer need a reason in order to lawfully terminate an employment relationship?
 If so, describe what reasons are lawful?

 No. The general rule is that an employer is entitled to terminate employment of employees at its discretion and not required by law to specify a reason for termination.
 However, in this circumstance, an employer has the obligation to make payment of statutory severance pay at the rate set out by the Labour Protection Act 1998 (“LPA”) (which ranges from 30 to 400 days’ wages depending upon length of service) to an employee whose employment is terminated without reason or for reasons other than those set out in Section 119 of the LPA.